-Stem cell scientists lay a TRAP for diseaseJuly 11th, 2014 in Diseases, Conditions, Syndromes /
+Stem cell scientists lay a TRAP for diseaseJuly 11, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 USC Stem Cell scientists have set a "mouse TRAP" to capture the early signs of kidney failure, as described by a recent study published in the Journal of Clinical Investigation.
 Their new transgenic mouse line uses a technique called TRAP to extract cellular and genetic information from a variety of solid organs.